 Don’t get overwhelmed.
 While there may not always be someone to teach you about financial concepts, we hope this guide will help you learn more, ask questions, and better prepare you for what’s ahead.

 Saving & Setting Goals

 Creating an emergency savings is one of the most important and challenging financial goals you can set for yourself.
 Having funds set aside can help pay for unexpected expenses and alleviate the need to use high-interest credit cards or loans.
 No matter how much you earn, you may never feel you earn enough to save but it’s absolutely necessary.

 Treat your savings like a bill and make it your first “payment” each month.
 Open a youth savings account and watch your money grow.
 You’ll soon see how compound interest can help increase your balance to build your savings even faster.

 As a teen, you may not have many unexpected expenses, but you may have some larger savings goals, such as a car, senior trip, college, etc., and setting money aside regularly is a great way to reach those goals.

-To be able to save, you first have to have a sensible budget.
+To be able to save, you first need to have a sensible budget.
 Take time to review your income and expenses.
 Often times, you don’t know exactly what you earn or where your money is going until you take a closer look.

 If you pay your statement in full, you can build credit, earn rewards, and pay zero interest.
 If you pay any less, you’ll be charged interest for borrowing.
 This can be very expensive, so it’s important to charge only what you can afford.
-Use your credit card to pay for gas, food, or other items you already pay for and fit within your budget.
+Use your credit card to pay for gas, food, or other items you already pay for that fit within your budget.

 Your teenage years are also a great time to begin exploring different career paths.
 What will be required?
 What’s the outlook for a particular job?
 What’s the projected pay?
 You want to make sure that if you invest time, resources, and money, it will pay off one day.